cseanburns/geo-titles/manuscript/title-manuscript-2022-05-20.md

 China appeared in titles most frequently, followed by Spain, the U.S.A., the United Kingdom, and India.
 The median HDI for the observed countries is
-0.875,
+0.875.
-which means most represented countries are classified as having very high human development index scores
+Therefore, most identified countries are classified as having very high human development index scores
 (*min* = 0.449,
 *m* = 0.8221659
 *max* = 0.962).
-Table 1 lists the 20, 3 most frequently referenced place names in titles along with their respective HDI scores.
+Table 1 lists the 20 most frequently referenced country names in titles along with their respective HDI scores.

 Table: Table 1.
 Top 20 countries in article titles